jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 This second-generation abstraction layer addresses a number of limitations of MathProgBase.
 MOI is designed to:
 - Be simple and extensible, unifying linear, quadratic, and conic optimization, and seamlessly facilitate extensions to essentially arbitrary constraints and functions (e.g., indicator constraints, complementarity constraints, and piecewise linear functions)
-- Be fast by allowing access to a solver's in-memory representation of a problem without writing intermediate files (when possible) and by using multiple dispatch and concrete types
+- Be fast by allowing access to a solver's in-memory representation of a problem without writing intermediate files (when possible) and by using multiple dispatch and avoiding requiring containers of nonconcrete types
 - Allow a solver to return multiple results (e.g., a pool of solutions)
 - Allow a solver to return extra arbitrary information via attributes (e.g., variable- and constraint-wise membership in an irreducible inconsistent subset for infeasibility analysis)
 - Provide a greatly expanded set of status codes explaining what happened during the optimization procedure